cpfaff/mspm/README.md

 2.project

    The project folder contains information about the project.
-The files are in Debian control file format (dcf).
+The file is in Debian control file format (dcf).
 It is a structured text file natively supported by the R environment and used in many places like e.g. the description of R packages.